Rightpoint/BonMot/README.md

 ## Image Attachments

 BonMot uses NSTextAttachment to embed images in strings.
-Simply use the `.image` property of a chain link or text configuration:
+Simply use the `.image` property of a chain link or text:

 ```objc
 BONChainLink *chainLink = RZCursive;